rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-helm/helm-install/_index.md

 <details><summary>Additional steps for Air Gap/Private Registry</summary>
 <p>

-If you have an Air Gapped network extra configuration will be required.
+If you have an Air Gapped network you will need the tiller image available in your private registry.

 ##### Create registry secret